 Franz’ brother, Carl Wilhelm, or Willy, is frustrating to investigate.
 He followed his brother on several adventures, but remained so much in Franz’ shadow that he is hardly ever mentioned.

-What I found out is that he was born in 1892 in Amsterdam.
+What I found out is that he was born on 10 September 1892 in Amsterdam.
 On December 7th 1920 he married Johanna Borrius.
 On the right you can a cut-out of the marriage photo which was sent to me by a grandson of the couple.
 The couple had three sons.
 Otto Hans, 1922, Willem Arnoud, 1925 and Kees Jan 1930.
 The latter married “mrs. Farwerck“.
 Willem Arnoud moved to France (and became a horse rider), the other two sons stayed in the Netherlands.

 Willy’s and Franz’ father (also called Franz just as his father before him) was born in Schöppingen, Germany.
 He married in 1888, received the Dutch nationality in 1904 and lived in Amsterdam at the time.
 Like his son Franz, F.O.H.R.
 Farwerck died in Hilversum.
 The family appears to have moved there late 1913 or early 1914.
 In april 1914 they lived at the Emmastraat 58.

 Willy has long been a member of the “Amstelodamum Society”, a group investigating the history of Amsterdam.
 They had a monthly periodical and published year-books.
 Many of these year-books can be found online and they list their members and donators with address.
 This allows me to follow Willy Farwerck’s ‘movements’ a little.

 He joined Amstelodamum in 1920 and a year later he is listed as living at the Pieter de Hoochstraat 18 in Amsterdam.
 If this is the same building today, I think the newly-weds lived in an apartment.
 (Strangely enough, in 1917 he lived at the Viottastraat according to another source.)

 In 1923 Willy is listed as living at the Keizersgracht 98 in Amsterdam.
 By then they had one son.
 The house is quite impressive and imagine having to buy a building at the Keizersgracht in Amsterdam today!
 It is only a few doors away from where the Ritman Library is nowadays by the way.